ljmerza/tinybeans_clone/docs/prd.md

 - FR4: Circle admins must retrieve real-time invite status (pending, accepted, declined, expired) via REST endpoints and use this data to resend or cancel invites.
 - FR5: The system must send transactional notifications (email and in-app) for invitations, acceptance, decline, or expiration using existing Celery queues and templates.
 - FR6: Invitation onboarding success must notify circle admins so they can track membership changes.
-- FR6: Invitation onboarding success must notify circle admins so they can track membership changes.
 - FR7: Invitation workflows must enforce configurable rate limits per admin and per circle to mitigate abuse.

 **Non-Functional Requirements**